StonyBrookDB/iSPEED/src/resque/README.md

 Theses headers and file contains the source code of RESQUE, the spatial processing engine.

-`resque_2d.cpp` contains the main function and `resque_2d.hpp` is the main header containing all dependent headers and functions.
+It supports judging intersections, computing distances etc. among mesh-based polyhedrons with support of indices (Rtree, AABB-tree, Skeleton&voronoi).